Bijoy99roy/perfex/Readme.md

-# I hate rust docs, why is it so hard to understand!!!!

 # Perfex

 Perfex is a Rust based cli for experimenting with LLM providers (OpenAI, Gemini, Groq) and vector database operations using LanceDB providing RAG(Retrieval Augumented Generation) capabilities with local files.